POWER OF ATTORNEY

 Another type, called a “springing power of attorney,” can be used as an alternative to a durable POA.
 A springing power of attorney goes into effect only if you are incapacitated.
 For example, a springing financial power of attorney could be used to grant someone the authority to make financial or business decisions for you in the event that you are in a coma.

 Use The Document People to Prepare a Durable Power of Attorney

 We can prepare two types of durable power of attorney so you can be ready for the future.
 The first is a durable power of attorney for financial matters.
 The second is for allowing an agent to make medical decisions for you.
 These can also be included as part of our living trust and living will services.

-If you’re ready to get started, please contact us for pricing and additional information.
+If you’re ready to get started, please contact us with the form on this page for pricing and additional information.